nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Fulltext Extraction Can Be Leveraged More Easily {{since '10.3'}}

-Fulltext maximum size is now 128 KB by default.
-To change this, the repository configuration can be updated to use another fieldSizeLimit, see the documentation.
+Full-text maximum size is now 128 KB by default.
+To change this, the repository configuration can be updated to use another fieldSizeLimit, see [the documentation]({{page version='' space='nxdoc' page='repository-configuration'}}#full-text).

 The `binaryTextUpdated` event now contains two properties of interest to know what was update exactly:
 - `systemProperty` contains the name of the property updated